ctnava/rxtechnotes/law/hipaa.md

 > 📌 Being in contact with PHI means that you are now governed under HIPAA

+Under HIPAA pharmacy staff cannot disclose any PHI to anyone other than the patient, this includes not disclosing to spouses and relatives unless the patient has given express consent.

+### Pharmacy HIPAA Requirements

+- Must train staff on HIPAA regulations and update training periodically
+- Dispose of PHI in accordance with laws
+- Appoint a designated privacy officer
+- Inform patients of their privacy rights and how the pharmacy handles information
+- Provide patients with PHI records if requested

 ### Restrictions, Violations, & Penalties

 Under HIPAA, medical personnel cannot disclose any PHI to anyone other than the patient unless the patient has given express consent, including spouses & relatives.
 One such form of consent is a Release of Information form that is typically used to transfer PHI to another healthcare facility or to receive for their personal use.
 This includes accessing your own records without following proper protocol.